quou/alice/README.md

 can be created that take in `alice_Entity` pointers, for things such as calculating a transform matrix for a given entity.

-A scene contains an array of "component pools", one entry for each unique type of entity, and within each pool, entities are sub-allocated from a contiguous block.
+A scene contains an array of "entity pools", one entry for each unique type of entity, and within each pool, entities are sub-allocated from a contiguous block.
 This way, by iterating a pool for a specific entity type, logic can be applied to all entities of that type - for example the 3D renderer iterates all entities of